|P4||Trans-Pacific Strategic Economic Partnership Agreement.|

-1. The equality of the prices of a bundle of goods (usually the CPI) in two countries when valued at the prevailing exchange rate.
+1. Equality of the prices of a bundle of goods (usually the CPI) in two countries when valued at the prevailing exchange rate.
 Term was introduced by Cassel (1918) and today is sometimes called absolute PPP.
+[Origin]

-2. The equality of the rates of change over time in the prices of a bundle of goods in two countries when valued at the prevailing exchange rate.
+2. Equality of the time rates of change in the prices of a bundle of goods in two countries when valued at the prevailing exchange rate.
 Called relative PPP.
-Implies that the rate of depreciation of a currency must equal the difference between its inflation rate and the inflation rate in the currency to which it is being compared.
+Implies that a currency's rate of depreciation equals the difference between its inflation rate and the inflation rate in the other currency.

 |Purchasing power parity theory||A theory of the exchange rate that the rate will adjust to achieve purchasing power parity, in either its absolute or its relative form.|

 |Pure competition||Same as perfect competition.|